Online casino guide for beginners UK

 If you're asked to provide a bonus code, simply enter it into the field requesting the code.
 Although it's possible to input the code when you open your player account for certain online casinos, you'll usually be prompted to enter it when making a deposit.

-You can find up-to-date information about bonus codes from online casino reviews listed on bojoko.
+You can find up-to-date information about bonus codes from online casino reviews listed on Bojoko.
 If you want to find out whether a separate bonus code is needed to avail yourself of a deposit bonus, or if you can redeem the deposit bonus without the need to provide any codes whatsoever, simply search for the casino listing and read the review to uncover all the information you need to proceed.

 Wagering requirements (also called playthrough requirements) are a set of conditions attached to all kinds of bonuses and specific to each.
-In a nutshell, they indicate the number of times the bonus money and/or extra spins have to be wagered (or bet again) before you're permitted to make a withdrawal.
-In other words, the winnings made from using extra casino money or extra spins cannot be placed in your bank account before the wagering requirements for that bonus are met.
+In a nutshell, they indicate the number of times the bonus money and/or free spins have to be wagered (or bet again) before you're permitted to make a withdrawal.
+In other words, the winnings made from using extra casino money or free spins cannot be placed in your bank account before the wagering requirements for that bonus are met.
 This is why you should pay close attention to the wagering requirements of the bonuses you redeem and take stock of how easy or difficult it might be to withdraw any winnings gained.

 In general, wagering requirements point out how many times the bonus amount must be wagered in the form of a number followed by an "x".
 Let's take an example and put this into perspective.